microsoft/BotBuilder-V3/en-us/9000 Bot Framework Resources/bot-framework-technical-faq.md

 You might consider splitting up your model and calling the LUIS service in series or parallel.

+## How can I use more than one LUIS model?

+Both the Node and C# versions of the SDK support calling multiple LUIS models from a single LUIS intent dialog.

+There are few caveats to keep in mind:

+1. Using multiple LUIS models assumes the LUIS models have non-overlapping sets of intents.
+2. Using multiple LUIS models assumes the scores from different models are comparable, to select the “best matched intent” across multiple models.
+3. Using multiple LUIS models means that if an intent matches one model, it will also strongly match the "none" intent of the other models.
+You can avoid selecting the "none" intent in this situation (the Node SDK will automatically scale down the score for "none" intents to avoid this issue).

 ## Where can I get more help on LUIS?

 You can access LUIS experts at the [Language Understanding Intelligent Service Forum](https://social.msdn.microsoft.com/forums/azure/en-US/home?forum=LUIS).